What is a Junior Ranger?

 North Rim Junior Rangers (Ages 5 and up)

-To become a Junior Ranger at the North Rim pick up a North Rim Junior Ranger Activity Book at the North Rim Visitor Center.
+Between May 15, and October 15, to become a Junior Ranger at the North Rim pick up a North Rim Junior Ranger Activity Book at the North Rim Visitor Center.
 Complete the requirements listed in the book for your age group, including attending a ranger-led program and activity pages in the booklet.
-North Rim Ranger Program Schedule.

 Ask at the North Rim Visitor Center about a special activity sheet for younger children.